herval/kb/README.md

 Build a binary containing all sources on your project, and puts it (along with all dependency jars) on an `out` folder.

 Arguments:
-  `--jar` - build a Jar. kb will locate the main class automatically - if there's more than one, you need to specify which one you want to use by using the `--main-class` param or via the `project.yaml` file.
   `--main-class` - specify the main class of the project.
-Optional if you have a single main class, or if you're building a library
+Omit if you're building a library or jar without a main class.
+You can also define this via the `project.yaml` file.
+  `--fatjar` - build a fatjar.
+This will include all the dependencies in a single jar file.
+Ideal for distributing a binary with no external dependencies.
+  `--binary` - build a native binary.
+This requires GraalVM to be installed.

 ### `kb run`